 This recipe is courtesy of Dr. Weil’s True Food Kitchen restaurant in Phoenix, Arizona.

-This hummus has spicy zing and subtle sweetness.
+This hummus has spicy zing and a subtle sweetness.
 Serve with vegetable crudités or pita chips!

-A True Food Kitchen restaurant exclusive!
-This hummus has a spicy zing provided by the additions of cilantro, cumin, and jalapeño, and a subtle sweetness from the agave.
+This hummus has spicy undertones provided by the additions of cilantro, cumin, and jalapeño, and a subtle sweetness from the agave*.
 Serve with vegetable crudités, or with pita chips (you can make your own by cutting pita into triangles, brushing them with olive oil and sprinkling with salt, and baking them in an oven at 325 degrees F for 20-30 minutes, until edges are lightly browned).
+A True Food Kitchen recipe.

 Food as Medicine